Manuel1949/hyunyoung2_Machine_Learning/Tutorial/Tensorflow/04.LSTM/README.md

  This is for my study about Neural Network to deal with time series data, in particular text.

- I will hadle the RNN and LSTM model here.
+ I will handle the RNN and LSTM model here.

  The following is help site for those model, in partilcular LSTM.